forrest-keller/economic-report-of-the-president-sentiment/README.md

 # Economic Report of the President Sentiment

 ## Overview

-This repository contains raw economic reports of the president, along with a NodeJS script that converts these PDFs to images, then uses [Tessaract](https://www.npmjs.com/package/tesseract.js) to extract the text from these images.
-Finally, the script uses [Natural](https://naturalnode.github.io/natural/) to analyze the sentiment of the economic reports.
+This repository is part of a research project analysing the correlation between the sentiment of U.S. Economic Reports and key economic indicators.
+This script downloads all economic reports from the Fed's website, and runs a sentiment analysis on them.
+The cleaned reports remove numbers and unidentified tokens from the original text.

 ## Getting Started

 Run `npm i` to install dependencies, and `npm start` to execute the script.
 View the output in the `sentiment.json` file.